Every character who died in 13 Reasons Why - TheNewsTrace

 When did he die?
 Season three

-Bryce Walker’s demise was the principle thriller of season three, with Clay and Ani spending weeks looking for out which of their buddies was his assassin.
+Bryce Walker’s dying was the principle thriller of season three, with Clay and Ani spending weeks looking for out which of their associates was his assassin.

-Bryce had loads of enemies at Liberty Excessive, after Hannah’s tapes revealed in season one which he had raped each Hannah and Jessica, whereas in season two, it was revealed that they weren’t his solely victims.
+Bryce had a number of enemies at Liberty Excessive, after Hannah’s tapes revealed in season one which he had raped each Hannah and Jessica, whereas in season two, it was revealed that they weren’t his solely victims.

-Nonetheless, the ultimate episode of season three defined that whereas Zach did beat Bryce up, after Bryce ended Zach’s soccer profession by injuring him, it was truly Alex Standall who pushed him into the river after occupied with all of the injury Bryce had brought about his buddies.
+Nevertheless, the ultimate episode of season three defined that whereas Zach did beat Bryce up, after Bryce ended Zach’s soccer profession by injuring him, it was truly Alex Standall who pushed him into the river after occupied with all of the injury Bryce had brought on his associates.

 Bryce due to this fact died from drowning, and never the accidents attributable to Zach.

-To cowl for Alex, the group determined responsible Monty de la Cruz for Bryce’s homicide, as he was already serving time in jail for assaulting Tyler.
+To cowl for Alex, the group determined guilty Monty de la Cruz for Bryce’s homicide, as he was already serving time in jail for assaulting Tyler.

 Monty de la Cruz